 Carefully maintained, the guitar is remarkably free of pick, thumb, buckle or fingerboard wear.
-The gentle tobacco sunburst finish appears to be original, with a light overcoat of clear vintage style nitro lacquer on the top, back and neck.
-The binding is tight to the body, and in excellent shape, with just a small patch replaced by the pickguard.
-A single grainline crack in the back has been soundly resealed long ago, and the original hardware is in excellent condition, with a bound tortoise stairstep pickguard correct in contour and materials.
+The gentle tobacco sunburst finish appears to be original, with a light overcoat of clear vintage style nitro lacquer.
+The binding is tight to the body, and in excellent shape, with a small patch replaced by the pickguard.
+A single grainline crack in the back has been soundly resealed long ago, and the original hardware is in excellent condition.

 An ebony retainer for a DeArmond neck rod is attached, along with an endpin jack, to make installation of a floating pickup easy indeed.
 The neck profile is an easy gentle "D", comfy in the hand, with a fresh high precision setup for a low, comfortable action.
 The tap tuned parallel braced soundboard produces a bright, open tone with exceptional clarity and projection.
 A copy of the original ledger entry for the instrument, in D'Angelico's own hand, is included in the case.

 The Maestro's tribute to the working performer, the A-1 is simple, elegant, and right to the point.
 An exceptional value in a true master quality instrument, from the Stradivarius of the archtop guitar.
 One only, call now.